MAINE BANKERS ASSOCIATION

 Marketing & Communications Committee.
 The Marketing & Communications Committee has a twofold goal: the promotion of the financial institution industry in Maine and the education of marketing and communications professionals at member banks.
 The committee investigates activities that enhance the image of banks and banking, hears speakers that help members in their individual bank communications effort and advises the association on potential joint marketing, public relations and advertising projects.
 A subcommittee plans the Emerging Managers’ Conference, and other ad hoc committees are formed to work on special projects as needed.

-Operations & Technology Committee.
-The Operations & Technology Committee investigates all aspects of bank operations.
+Operations & Systems Committee.
+The Operations & Systems Committee investigates all aspects of bank operations.
 As necessary, this committee plans and sponsors training sessions to investigate regulatory changes and other topics that fall within the broad context of bank operations.
 The remote deposit capture was one area of concern for the committee this year.

 Retail Lending Committee.
 The Retail Lending Committee is responsible for all areas of retail lending.
 Regular meetings are held to discuss timely and related topics, some of which are incorporated into statewide training seminars.
 Among the areas of concern for this committee are state and federal legislation, regulation, industry trends and analysis of various types of mortgage and consumer loans.
 This committee has spent the bulk of their time, this year, on changes occurring at the federal and state level dealing with mortgage lending regulation.